Call The Office

 Your dental hygienist will help you through each step of the procedure.
 Hold still while the pictures are being taken and recorded.
 Spacers will be shifted and adjusted in your mouth to capture the proper images.

 Your Hoppers Crossing dentist will study your X-rays and check for abnormalities.
 If your dentist sees any problems, such as cavities or gum issues, they’ll discuss your treatment options.

 Digital X-rays in Hoppers Crossing

-Digital X-rays performed at Sayers Dental Aesthetics & Implants are guaranteed safe and beneficial.
+Digital X-rays performed at Sayers Dental Aesthetics & Implants are safe and beneficial.
 If you want to book a dental appointment with your Hoppers Crossing dentist, visit us today!